Beneath the Surface: How plants, ants, termites, and pangolins are shaping the future of Nyekweri

 or how resilient these food systems are to deforestation, drought, and land-use change.

-This research aims to change that.
+This project aims to change that.

-Before formal surveys began, the focus was on training and shared understanding.
+Before surveys began, the focus was on training and shared understanding.
 Field teams learned to identify ants and termites to genus level, practiced ethical sampling, and began to see insects not as background life, but as ecosystem engineers.

 The learning was mutual.
 Team members shared traditional knowledge - including long-standing community uses of certain ant species - while entomologists revealed astonishing facts: termites as farmers, ant colonies functioning through collective “social stomachs,” and termite mounds that have been continuously occupied for tens of thousands of years.